Scooter Braun: Ithaca Holdings, Hybe

 Ithaca Holdings, Braun's holding company that includes SB Projects, raised $120 million in venture capital in 2010.

+In 2019, Ithaca acquired Big Machine Label Group in a purchase that included the masters of the first six albums of singer-songwriter Taylor Swift.
+The label's founder and president, Scott Borchetta, retained his position as CEO and gained a minority interest in Ithaca Holdings as well as a board seat.
+Taylor Swift has publicly denounced the transfer of ownership of her Big Machine album masters to Braun.
+She has also lambasted Borchetta for his role in the sale.

+In 2020, Ithaca Holdings sold the Taylor Swift master recordings to Shamrock Holdings for a reported $405 million, earning Ithaca $265 million.
+In response, Taylor Swift announced her plans to re-record her old albums to diminish the value of the original recordings.

-In April 2021, South Korean company Hybe announced that it would acquire Ithaca Holdings via the subsidiary Hybe America in a deal estimated to be around $1.05 billion.
+In April 2021, South Korean company Hybe announced that it would acquire Ithaca Holdings via the subsidiary Hybe America in a deal estimated at around $1.05 billion.
 As part of the sale, Braun became Hybe America's CEO and joined Hybe's board of directors.
-Long-time staffers were gifted $50 million in stock from Braun's personal allotment, with artists Bieber and Grande receiving $10 million each.
+Longtime staffers were given $50 million in stock from Braun's personal allotment, with Bieber and Grande receiving $10 million each.
 On May 31, 2022, Braun met with BTS and US President Joe Biden at the White House to discuss the recent rise in anti-Asian hate crimes.
-Braun and Clive Davis presented Hybe's Chairman Bang Si-Hyuk with the Visionary award at Billboard's Power 100 Party in 2023.
+Braun and Clive Davis presented Hybe chairman Bang Si-Hyuk with the Visionary award at Billboard's Power 100 Party in 2023.

-In 2023, Hybe acquired Quality Control Music for $300 million, with Kevin “Coach K” Lee and Pierre “P” Thomas maintaining control of the label under Braun.
+In 2023, Hybe acquired Quality Control Music for $300 million, with Kevin "Coach K" Lee and Pierre "P" Thomas maintaining control of the label under Braun.
 In 2025, Braun partnered Hybe America with Jermaine Dupri's So So Def to launch new music and cooperate on distribution and marketing.

-Dispute with Taylor Swift

-In 2019, Ithaca acquired Big Machine Label Group in a purchase that included the masters to the first six albums of singer-songwriter Taylor Swift, who denounced the transfer of ownership of Big Machine album masters and denied the claims by Big Machine's former president, Scott Borchetta, who said that she declined an opportunity to buy the masters.

-A minority shareholder in Ithaca, the label's founder Scott Borchetta remained with the company as its CEO.
-In 2020, Ithaca Holdings sold the album masters to Shamrock Holdings for a reported $405 million, earning Ithaca $265 million.
-As of 2023, Braun had netted nearly $400 million from the Big Machine deal.
-In May 2025, Swift acquired the rights to her first six albums.
+Later that year Braun stepped down as the CEO of Hybe America, continuing as board director and senior advisor.

 Mythos Studios

-In 2018, The New York Times reported that Braun had joined David Maisel, founding chairman of Marvel Studios to form Mythos Studios to produce comic book movie franchises in live-action and animated formats.
+In 2018, The New York Times reported that Braun had joined David Maisel, founding chairman of Marvel Studios, to form Mythos Studios to produce comic book movie franchises in live-action and animated formats.

 Investments

 Braun is a partner in the investment firm TQ Ventures.
 He was an early investor in Uber, Spotify, Waze, DropBox, Pinterest, Lyft, Ro, Noom, Liquid I.V., among others.
-The acquisition of holdings company, Ithaca, brought Braun's net worth beyond $1 billion in 2021.
+The acquisition of his holdings company, Ithaca, brought Braun's net worth beyond $1 billion in 2021.